What Happens When Selling a House With Unpermitted Work?

 How to Check House Permits Determine if Your Home Has Unpermitted Work

+If your home was new when you bought it, you will certainly know of any additional work done.
+But if you bought an existing home, you may not know every change, add-on, or upgrade done by the previous owners.
 If the previous owner kept a complete history and provided you with all the paperwork, they still may have left something out.
 You must use due diligence to research any changes or improvements that need to be checked for permits.

 The first step is to visit your local city or county planning department and inquire about any building permits that were filed for your home.
 Once you have the list of permits, go back over your home and check that any work done matches the permits on record.

-Most city or county building and planning departments make it easy to find permits and don’t usually charge for the service.
-Pulling these permits is assurance for no surprises during the inspection required by the buyer’s mortgage company.
+Most city or county building and planning departments make it easy to find permits and donโt usually charge for the service.
+Pulling these permits is assurance for no surprises during the inspection required by the buyerโs mortgage company.
 Most city and county websites provide an easy to use online portal to research building permits for your property.

-If you do not have a permit for an extensive change to the home’s structure, electrical, or plumbing systems, you’ll need to file for a retroactive permit with the building department.
+If you do not have a permit for an extensive change to the homeโs structure, electrical, or plumbing systems, youโll need to file for a retroactive permit with the building department.

 What Happens if You Get Caught Remodeling Without a Permit?

+Obtaining a building permit is usually associated with tedious paperwork, waiting on approvals, modifying the permit several times, and it costs money.
 Smaller cities may offer a flat fee for building permits, while larger urban cities charge a percentage of the project cost.
 That means paying for the materials, any contractors you hire, and then a permit fee.
 This has caused a good amount of existing homes today to have unpermitted work.

+This is a chance homeownerโs take, but unpermitted work may lead to even more financial loss if a local government inspector discovers the work was done.
+Expensive fines may add more cost to the project then it was worth.
 This illegal work may unknowingly be revealed when you sell the home.
 A certificate of occupancy is required as part of a home sale and a local official will inspect your home to be sure it is livable.
 If they notice repairs or additions done without a permit on file, the sale will be delayed and work required to be permitted.

+Occasionally, the tax assessorโs office will reassess a home.
+While it may only entail a drive-by, outside inspection, they may require you to let them inspect the home inside and out.
 They will already know what permits were filed and will report any unpermitted work to the building department.
 Trying to hide renovations and additions to avoid a higher tax bill may result in multiple fines costing more than the increased yearly tax bill had the owner filed for permits.

-Another consideration for selling a house with unpermitted work is if any of the renovations cause damages to your home—especially catastrophic damage, your home owner’s insurance may not pay your claim or allow you any of the benefits you’d receive from your policy if the work had been permitted.
+Another consideration for selling a house with unpermitted work is if any of the renovations cause damages to your homeโespecially catastrophic damage, your home ownerโs insurance may not pay your claim or allow you any of the benefits youโd receive from your policy if the work had been permitted.

 A total loss of a home caused by a fire in an added room built-in without a proper permit means a total loss for the homeowner with no repercussions.
 Visit this page to learn more about the pros and cons of renovation vs remodel.